maharnab/easy_invoice/README.md

 # easy_invoice
-A simple Python based invoicing script
+A simple Python based invoicing software/script

 Place "itemlist.txt" and "main.py" in the same folder.